 Health workers need access to up-to-date information to be able to provide consistent high-quality healthcare to their patients.
 However, in many hospitals, access to health information is poor.
 Hospital libraries provide free access to life saving educational resources for staff and students.

 We now support six healthcare libraries in Sierra Leone!

 2) high quality educational resources

 5) systems for monitoring and evaluation.

-We currently employ five AHL staff members in Sierra Leone, and have five Trustees (unpaid) in the UK, and one in Sierra Leone.
+We currently employ six AHL staff members in Sierra Leone, and have six trustees (unpaid): five in the UK, and one in Sierra Leone.
 You can meet the team here:

-Our evaluation data have shown that the libraries are well-used, highly valued by staff, and that the books and other resources are returned in good condition.
+Our evaluation data have shown the value of the libraries to hospital staff and clinical students.
 Find our borrowing data on the individual library pages.